istio/tools/README.md

 # Tools

-This repository contains tools useful in building Istio.
+This repository contains tools that are useful in building Istio.

 ## Performance Testing